Southern Hokkaido Powder Tour

 Join us on this epic powder hunting road trip!
 Starting in Otaru you will wind your way along then inland to Rusutsu, Niseko, Moiwa and down to Hakodate.
 This area of Hokkaido gets the most snow of anywhere on the island and you’ll be storm chasing the whole time so pack your snorkel!

 This is a resort and slack-country tour where hiking is optional but encouraged!

 If you want to get the best conditions day in day out our guides are there to show you the way and get you deeper in the white stuff than could be possibly imagined.
 All our guides have years of experience finding the best terrain and snow whilst keeping in mind your safety and maintaining the stoke on high!
 This is the true “whiteroom” experience.

 If we need a rest or the weather doesn’t cooperate we will take you to the Yoichi Whiskey Distillery, soak in a natural onsen, feed you some delicious local sushi and recharge for the next 5 nights in the snowy Niseko area.

 In Niseko, we’ll head straight through the gates and into the backcountry to experience why Niseko became the birthplace of the Japan powder revolution.
 From there we’ll head to Rusutsu to enjoy the perfectly gladded trees, deep pow and views to the sea.
-Moiwa is a small resort that packs a punch when it comes to easy backcountry access and deep snow accumulating in its back bowls.
+Moiwa is a small resort that packs a punch when it comes too easy backcountry access and deep snow accumulating in its back bowls.
 Next stop Kiroro and yes the rumours are true!
 The pow is deep, so deep it doesn’t see the sun for most of the season – you’ll love Kiroro.

 Throughout the tour, your guides and hosts will make sure you get the best out of your ski holiday.
 After skiing all day you’ll be taken some of the best local restaurants and bars in both Niseko and Otaru.
 You can also choose to relax in front of the fire and eat in, enjoy a soak in the local onsen (hot spring) or just simply hang out with your new friends